Home AI Tool Reviews About Submit Your AI

 Factual hallucination is reduced but not eliminated.
 OpenAI has made genuine progress here, but GPT-5 still makes things up sometimes — especially when asked about niche topics, recent events at the edge of its training window, or highly specific technical details.
 I’d estimate the hallucination rate is meaningfully lower than GPT-4o, but I wouldn’t flip my verification habits off.
 Trust but verify remains the policy.

 Speed is roughly comparable, which is fine, but given that GPT-5 is a bigger model, “comparable” is actually impressive engineering.
 That said, if you were hoping for a significant speed boost over GPT-4o, that’s not what this is.
-Generating a 300-word draft still takes roughly 5 to 7 seconds in normal conditions, which is about what you’d expect from the previous generation.
+Generating a short draft still takes about as long as you’d expect from the previous generation.

 Context window length is expanded on paper, but the practical quality of reasoning at the far end of a very long context is still imperfect.
 It handles 50,000-token contexts better than GPT-4o, but if you’re stuffing 100,000+ tokens in there and expecting perfect recall and reasoning throughout, you’ll still hit rough patches.
 This is an industry-wide limitation, not a GPT-5-specific failure — but worth flagging if your use case depends on very long context fidelity.